 An official transcript of credits may be ordered electronically through Parchment (see information on the MacMurray College Academics page.
 In accordance with the Federal Educational Rights and Privacy Act of 1974, telephone or email requests cannot be accepted.
 Further information can be obtained by calling One-Stop Student Services at 217-479-7041.

 A statement concerning the status of the student is part of the transcript.
 Any student not in good standing academically is so reported.
 Official transcripts will not be issued for students whose bills are unpaid or whose student loans are in default.

 If an international student in the first semester at MacMurray has serious difficulty with the English language to the extent that he or she fails a course, the failure is not recorded on the transcript.
 The College interprets the class work as orientation in the English language.
 The student may repeat that course and, upon its satisfactory completion, the grade and credit hours will be entered for the semester in which the student satisfactorily completes the work.

 A student whose native language is not English and whose primary preparation has been in a language other than English may designate English as a second language.
-He or she will then be considered to have met the college standards for proficiency in a second language upon successful completion of Rhetoric 101, 102, and 103.
+He or she will then be considered to have met the college standards for proficiency in a second language upon successful completion of COMP 131 and 132.